 In the US, people are taking less and less vacation time every year.
-Since 2000, vacation usage has been steadily declining, and in 2015 more than half (55%) of American workers left a total of 658 million vacation days unused.
-Being made to feel a sense of shame or guilt from co-workers or supervisors for taking a vacation is not exactly new, but the recent 2016 Alamo Rent A Car Vacation Survey revealed that "vacation shaming" has become much more prevalent in the American workplace, particulary among Millenials.
+Since 2000, vacation usage has been steadily declining, and in 2018 more than half of American workers left a total of 768 million vacation days unused, an increase of 9% from 2017.
+Being made to feel a sense of shame or guilt from co-workers or supervisors for taking a vacation is not exactly new, but the 2016 Alamo Rent A Car Vacation Survey revealed that "vacation shaming" has become much more prevalent in the American workplace, particulary among Millenials.
 Almost half (47%) of workers surveyed said they felt a sense of shame or guilt at their workplace for taking time off to go on a vacation and two-fifths (42%) of those think their co-workers are seriously shaming them, and not just joking.
 Nearly half (47%) said they’ve felt the need to justify to their employer why they’re using their vacation days.

 - Higher worker productivity & performance